 - a DDA-compliant WC on the ground floor

 - upgrading the services, particularly combining 2 heating/ lighting systems

-- creating a flexible, third space to include a kitchen suitable for caterers
+- creating a flexible, third space to include a better kitchen

 - new doorways to graveyard and a terraced area, incorporating an ancient well discovered in 2016